BehindTheMusicTree/audiometa/README.md

 update_metadata("song.wav", {"rating": 9})   # 4.5 stars
 ```

-**Why tenth ratio validation?**
+**Why profile-based validation?**

-When normalization is enabled, ratings are converted to a 0-10 star scale using the formula: `star_rating = int((rating * 10) / max_value)`.
-Only values that are exact multiples of `max_value / 10` map cleanly to integer star ratings without precision loss.
-Values that don't satisfy this condition would lose precision during conversion.
+When normalization is enabled, ratings are converted to file-specific values using the writing profiles (BASE_100_PROPORTIONAL for Vorbis, BASE_255_NON_PROPORTIONAL for ID3v2/RIFF).
+The validation ensures that the normalized value maps to an actual profile value that can be written to the file.
+This guarantees that the rating will be correctly interpreted by audio players that follow these standard profiles.

 **Error Handling**: